charklie/hyprdots/README.md

 # Hyprland - dotfiles
 **ATTENTION:** Most (if not all) scripts and some configs are made by [JaKooLit](https://github.com/JaKooLit) **huge** credit goes to them for their amazing work.
+I'd seriously recommend checking them out.

-At this time, this most likely will not work so I would recommend just grabbing the configs you like and not installing all of it.
-Expect it breaking.
+At this time, this most likely will not work so I would suggest just grabbing the configs you like and not installing all of it.
+Expect it to break.

 Before you install, read the **whole** README.md.